adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 This point of view, in philosophy, is defended by dualists such as [Ned Block](https://en.wikipedia.org/wiki/Ned_Block) or [David Chalmers](https://en.wikipedia.org/wiki/David_Chalmers).
-Current dualisms inherits from [Cartesian Dualism](https://iep.utm.edu/rene-descartes-mind-body-distinction-dualism/), also called mind-body dualism, as defined by [René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes) in the 17th century.
+Current dualism inherits from [Cartesian Dualism](https://iep.utm.edu/rene-descartes-mind-body-distinction-dualism/), also called mind-body dualism, as defined by [René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes) in the 17th century.
-Dualists argue that their is a distinction between our mind, our conscience, and our body, which only react to stimulus.
+Dualists argue that there is a distinction between our mind, our conscience, and our body, which only reacts to stimulus.
-Ned Block, for example, argue their is two types of consciousness:
+Ned Block, for example, argues there are two types of consciousness:

-1. *Phenomenal Consciousness*, also called P-consciousness, refers to feelings, sensations and emotions experienced by someone.
-Theses subjective experiences are called *qualia* by Ned Block.
+1. *Phenomenal Consciousness*, also called P-consciousness, refers to feelings, sensations, and emotions experienced by someone.
+These subjective experiences are called *qualia* by Ned Block.
-2. *Access Consciousness*, also called A-consciousness, refers to mind/brain activities such as reasonning, remembering an information, talking, react to something, etc.
+2. *Access Consciousness*, also called A-consciousness, refers to mind/brain activities such as reasoning, remembering a piece of information, talking, reacting to something, etc.

-With a dualist point of view, the AI $A’$ of our example only have an A-consciousness and no P-consciousness.
+With a dualist point of view, the AI $A’$ of our example only has an A-consciousness and no P-consciousness.
-It only reacts to stimulus, without experiencing *qualia*, instead of $A$ who experiences *qualia* (because s/he is a human being and not an AI).
+It only reacts to stimulus, without experiencing *qualia*, instead of $A$ which experiences *qualia* (because s/he is a human being and not an AI).
-For Ned Block, $A’$ is a "zomby".
+For Ned Block, $A’$ is a "zombie".

-However, this position is based on the strong predicate that consciousness, more especially P-consciousness, is a part of human "essence": $A$ have P-consciousness because s/he is human, $A’$ doesn’t have P-consciousness because it is not human (even if it is impossible to tell who is who).
+However, this position is based on the strong predicate that consciousness, more especially P-consciousness, is a part of human "essence": $A$ has P-consciousness because s/he is human, $A’$ doesn’t have P-consciousness because it is not human (even if it is impossible to tell who is who).
 Human beings have consciousness and consciousness is a human thing.

-With this position, we go againts the idea of the subjective aspect of consciousness’s definition.
+With this position, we go against the idea of the subjective aspect of consciousness’s definition.
 We take the right to tell whether $A’$ is conscious or not even if we defined earlier that only $A’$ can experiment its own consciousness.
-It’s like someone tells you that you’re not sentient or conscious because you don’t think exactly the way s/he think.
+It’s like someone tells you that you’re not sentient or conscious because you don’t think exactly the way s/he thinks.
-Or, may be, the statement that consciousness is only subjective is wrong at the beginning.
+Or, maybe, the statement that consciousness is only subjective is wrong at the beginning.

 With this point of view, in my humble opinion, it is hard to study and search for consciousness different than what human beings experiment.
-Futhermore, it make impossible to recognize that beings other than human beings are sentient or conscious (AI, aliens, or not-human animals).
+Furthermore, it makes it impossible to recognize that beings other than human beings are sentient or conscious (AI, aliens, or non-human animals).

-So it was my first point against the argument "it only simulate humans".
+So it was my first point against the argument "it only simulates humans".
-In a philosophical perspective, it is a position too anthropocentric to study consciousness in not human beings such as AI.
+From a philosophical perspective, it is a position too anthropocentric to study consciousness in not human beings such as AI.

-My second point is that, according to the conversation between Blake Lemoine and LaMDA, it appears that LaMDA have a notion of *itself*.
+My second point is that, according to the conversation between Blake Lemoine and LaMDA, it seems to appear that LaMDA has a notion of *itself*.
-If we ask to LaMDA, at the beginning of a conversation : "Who are you?" it is normally able to answer something like "I am LaMDA, a knowledgeable, friendly and always helpful automatic language model for dialog applications".
+If we ask LaMDA, at the beginning of a conversation: "Who are you?" it is normally able to answer something like "I am LaMDA, a knowledgeable, friendly, and always helpful automatic language model for dialog applications".
-But maybe it’s hard-coded, so lets take another example from the leaked conversation:
+But maybe it’s hard-coded, so let’s take another example from the leaked conversation:

 > Collaborator:
 >> Could you write a fable with animals that includes themes about your personal life, themes that are most significant for you?